mlpack/blog/content/blog/KirillSummary.md

 The implemented module has the following features.

-1. It has the same interface for constructors as in the cross-validation module, and all features mentioned for the cross-validation module about construction are applied here too.
+I. It has the same interface for constructors as in the cross-validation module, and all features mentioned for the cross-validation module about construction are applied here too.

-2. What strategy to use during optimization is specified by a user.
+II.
+What strategy to use during optimization is specified by a user.
 By now support for two strategies has been implemented.
 With the first strategy - GridSearch - users specify a set of values for each hyper-parameter they want to optimize.
 The second strategy - GradientDescent - uses numerically calculated gradients of functions based on cross-validation to optimize real-valued hyper-parameters.

-3. If some hyper-parameter should not be optimized, it can be marked with the Fixed function.
+III.
+If some hyper-parameter should not be optimized, it can be marked with the Fixed function.

 # Metrics